Introduction to coherent quantization: Introduction

-Continuity in a Euclidean vector space and its dual is always understood in the appropriate locally convex topology as discussed in \cite{Neu.cohPos}.
-In particular, if $U,V$ are Euclidean spaces, all linear and antilinear functionals on $U$ and all linear mappingd from $U\to V^\*$ are continuous.
+As in \cite{Neu.CQP}, continuity in a Euclidean vector space $U$ is always understood in the finest locally convex topology, and continuity in its antidual $U^\*$ is always understood in the weak-* topology.
+In particular, if $U,V$ are Euclidean spaces, all linear and antilinear functionals on $U$ and all linear mappings from $U\to V^\*$ are continuous.